 - Luke and Acts

-- Ritual uses of biblical texts (lectionaries, hymnody)
+- Ritual uses of biblical texts (lectionaries, stational liturgy, hymnody)

-- Early Gospel translations (Armenian, Gothic, Latin, Syriac)
+- Early Gospel translations (Armenian, Syriac, Latin, Gothic)

-Before coming to UNC, I was an ISM Fellow in Sacred Music, Worship, and the Related Arts at Yale University, and a lecturer in biblical and liturgical studies at Yale Divinity School.
+Before coming to UNC, I was an ISM Fellow in Sacred Music, Worship, and the Related Arts at Yale University, and a lecturer at Yale Divinity School.

 Courses Teaching at UNC